STEPS TO BECOME A VOLUNTEER

 Court Appointed Special Advocates (CASA) volunteers are ordinary people doing extraordinary work for abused, neglected and abandoned children and youth in foster care in our community.

 As sworn officers of the court, CASA volunteers are appointed by a juvenile court judge to advocate one-on-one for children and youth in foster care.
-As an advocate you will be more than just a mentor – you will be a powerful voice for a child or youth during their uncertain journey in the foster care system.
+As an advocate you will be a powerful voice for a child or youth during their uncertain journey in the foster care system.

 You don’t have to be a lawyer or social worker.
 CASA of Sonoma County will provide you with the training you need to succeed.

 CASA volunteers come from various walks of life.
 They share the willingness and ability to commit two years, and 10 hours a month, to a foster child or youth to make a difference.

 Step 1: Sign up for an Informational Session (Orientation).

 We offer Orientation Sessions that are designed so every participant leaves with a clear understanding of what it means to be a CASA volunteer.
 Attending an Informational Session is required for each potential volunteer before submitting an application.
 Our executive director Millie Gilson will meet you personally to assist in your decision making process and encourages you to review our CASA Volunteer Brochure prior to the orientation.

 Upcoming Orientation Sessions: